 Palgakjeong (팔각정) | 산 6-17 평창동 종노구 서울

-Palgakjeong is located at an elevation of 342 m, where visitors can enjoy not only a beautiful fusion of traditional and modern architecture but also 360 views of the city and surrounding natural environment. plaza, a pagoda resting area, a wildflower garden and walking trails.”
+Palgakjeong is located at an elevation of 342 m, where visitors can enjoy not only a beautiful fusion of traditional and modern architecture but also 360 views of the city and surrounding natural environment. plaza, a pagoda resting area, a wildflower garden, and walking trails.”

-This beautiful eight-cornered pavilion is famous for being the site where rebel Korean activist gathered to declare independence from Japan at the height of the March 1st Movement of 1919.
+This beautiful eight-cornered pavilion is famous for being the site where rebel Korean activists gathered to declare independence from Japan at the height of the March 1st Movement of 1919.
 It was here where their declaration was first publicly read, spurring military action and arrests by the Japanese colonial government.

 Palgakjeong Pavilion was built in 1902 during the 6th year of the reign of King Gojong.
-Construction and oversight was done by royal architect Sim Uiseok, who was considered a master of harmonizing both traditional and modern architectures.
+Construction and oversight were done by royal architect Sim Uiseok, who was considered a master of harmonizing both traditional and modern architectures.

 Jeo Jib (저집) | 서울특별시 종로구 창의문로 142-1

-Housed in a sleek, modern style studio a few paces away from the bus stop, Jeojip is as much a chopstick store as it is a gallery.
-It takes about 30 joints and 50 muscles to maneuver a pair of chopsticks ,and Jeo Jib considered each one while designing their balanced, mother-of-pearl inlay chopsticks.
+Housed in a sleek, modern-style studio a few paces away from the bus stop, Jeojip is as much a chopstick store as it is a gallery.
+It takes about 30 joints and 50 muscles to maneuver a pair of chopsticks, and Jeo Jib considered each one while designing their balanced, mother-of-pearl inlay chopsticks.

-This is a perfect place to pick up a quality gift from Korea for a friend back home; their rose-tinted ,lacquered utensils have been featured everywhere from the Milano World Expo to the glossy pages of Chinese fashion magazines for their outstanding design.
+This is a perfect place to pick up a quality gift from Korea for a friend back home; their rose-tinted, lacquered utensils have been featured everywhere from the Milano World Expo to the glossy pages of Chinese fashion magazines for their outstanding design.

 Chopsticks start from 55,000W to 200,000W for a single pair.

-If the price is too steep ,however, feel free to simply take a look around the studio.
+If the price is too steep, however, feel free to simply take a look around the studio.
 The gallery has won a Grand Prize from the ROK’s Space Design Award Association for its effective and aesthetic way of showcasing its products.

 Alice’s Teapot (앨리스의 티팟 ) |서울 종로구 자하문로 236

 Here you can find a variety of tea cups, pots, and accessories to purchase or sit down for a cuppa.
-An impressive selection of Versailles Rose to Juba ttempeu will run about 6500-7500W for a hot tea pot.
+An impressive selection of Versailles Rose to Juba ttempeu will run about 6500-7500W for a hot teapot.